Bogotá: Urban layout and nomenclature

 The last quarter of the 19th century, from 1870 to 1900, more clearly marked a new urban landscape of Bogotá.
 The constant rural migration to Bogotá had been one of the most important factors that allowed the city to maintain its influential power in the region both during the colonial ages and during the republic.
 In 1847, the city governor and the council tried to expand the urban area of Bogotá beyond the colonial limits, whereas, only until the 1860s was that expansion encouraged by the president of Colombia Tomas Cipriano de Mosquera.
 The Mosquera plan included lotting the western part of Bogotá, building bridges and wider roads and plazas, but that plan was only partially implemented.
 In the following decade, other urban initiatives emerged but this time from the private sector.
-A group of businessmen, tired of the city's slow growth and development, proposed the construction of sewars, theaters, electric systems and new roads in order to hasten the development of Bogotá.
+A group of businessmen, tired of the city's slow growth and development, proposed the construction of sewers, theaters, electric systems and new roads in order to hasten the development of Bogotá.
 Because of the 1876 civil war, the plan could not be implemented, but from that initiative, the council adopted the first urban code of Bogotá in 1875.
 These initiatives tried to update the undeveloped city to the new technologies of the 1800s; however, the pace remained slow, and only after 1882, when the train and the trolley came to Bogotá, some urban development projects progressed more quickly.

 Today Bogotá has 20 localities, or districts, forming an extensive network of neighborhoods.
 Areas of higher economic status tend to be located in the north, close to the Eastern Hills in the districts of Chapinero, Usaquén and the east of Suba.
 The lower middle class inhabit the central, western and northwestern parts of the city..
 The working-class neighborhoods are located in the south, some of them squatter areas.

 Bogotá, Distrito Capital shown in red on a map of districts of Colombia.

 The urban layout in the center of the city is based on the focal point of a square or plaza, typical of Spanish-founded settlements, but the layout gradually becomes more modern in outlying neighborhoods.
 The types of roads are classified as Calles (streets), which run from west to east horizontally, with street numbers increasing towards the north, and also towards the south (with the suffix "Sur") from Calle 0 down south.
 Carreras (roads) run from north to south vertically, with numbering increasing from east to west. (with the suffix "Este" for roads east of Carrera 0).
 At the southeast of the city, the addresses are logically sur-este.
 Other types of roads more common in newer parts of the city may be termed Eje (Axis), Diagonal or Transversal.